freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/understand-the-prototype-chain.english.md

 let beagle = new Dog("Snoopy");

-Dog.prototype.isPrototypeOf(beagle);  // => true
+Dog.prototype.isPrototypeOf(beagle);

-// Fix the code below so that it evaluates to true ???.isPrototypeOf(Dog.prototype);
+// Only change code below this line ???.isPrototypeOf(Dog.prototype);
+// Only change code above this line
 ```

 </div>